Skip to main content

 TCP port 7000 (unencrypted) or 7001 (TLS, recommended) must be opened if system administrators need to access the Operations Center to configure the server applications.
 This port is also used for communications between Fotoware server applications; for example, FotoWeb uses it to connect to indexes that have been created on the Index Manager server.

 By default, the secure communications port (TLS) uses a self-signed certificate and is open for communications on port 7001.
-Learn more about securing Fotoware protocol communications using SSL in the Operations Center guide.
+For more information, see Securing Fotoware protocol communications using SSL.

-If the FotoWeb server is placed in a DMZ, you will have to this port for administrators on your internal network.
+If the FotoWeb server is placed in a DMZ, you must use this port for administrators on your internal network.

 Communications between Index Manager and FotoWeb.